-There’s a lot of advice out there on how to deal with anal gland problems – leading to confusion and overwhelm.
+There’s a lot of advice out there on how to deal with anal gland problems – leading to some confusion and overwhelm.

 What are Anal Glands?